Bangladesh Road Transport Corporation

-Bangladesh Road Transport Corporation (BRTC) is a state-owned road and transport service organization of Bangladesh.
+The Bangladesh Road Transport Corporation (BRTC) is a state-owned road and transport service organization of Bangladesh.
 It was established under the Government Ordinance No.7 of 1961 dated 4 February 1961.
 Following the independence of Bangladesh in 1971, it assumed its current name.
 It is responsible for issuing buses and maintaining the public transports in the roads and highway division.

 Organization

 BRTC is a semi-autonomous corporation under the Ministry of Communication.
 The governing body includes the Communication Minister, the Communication Secretary, the Director of the corporation, and other officials.